Block USB Drives on Windows using Intune remediations

 • Below, the Remediation PowerShell script will check the existence of the RemovableStorageDevices registry key and whether Deny_All with a value of 1 exists.
 If any conditions are false, the registry item will be created or updated accordingly.

-• It will create a registry key RemovableStorageDevices if it does not exist
+• Script will create a registry key RemovableStorageDevices if it does not exist.

-• It will create a registry entry Deny_All with value 1, Only when its not exist
+• Script will create a registry entry Deny_All with value 1, Only when it does not exist.

-• It will update registry entry Deny_All if its set to any value other than 1
+• Script will update registry entry Deny_All if its set to any value other than 1.

 Note